-With the prevalence of high-resolution imaging sensors nowadays, blurriness and its spatial change become more and more perceivable.
+Photos awaken our pictorial memories.
+A good photo generally contains clear and sharp objects that are important.
+With the prevalence of high-resolution imaging sensors, blurriness and its spatial change become perceivable.
 Our experiments show that a typical 13 mega-pixel mobile phone camera could produce blur spanning up to 5-8 pixels even we put these points in focus.
-We name the commonly occurred small defocus blurriness as just noticeable blur (JNB), which is formally defined as blur spanning about 3-9 pixels and losing a quantitatively insignificant level of structures.
+We name the commonly occurred small defocus blur just noticeable blur (JNB), which is formally defined as blur spanning about 3-9 pixels and losing a quantitatively insignificant level of structures.

-JNB commonly exists in many images we captured.
-It actually gives us useful information on understanding the scene.
+JNB commonly exists in images.
+It actually gives us useful information to understand the scene.
 A typical example is shown in Fig. 1, where sight blurriness implies foreground and the salient object we should notice.